luslab/oz-bulk-rnaseq/H. Differential Expression.md

 1. Estimate the magnitude **fold change** of differential expression in read counts between different conditions, accounting for differences in sequencing depth & variability
 2. Estimate the **significance** of the difference, accounting for multiple testing

-Null hypothesis = the mean read counts of genes in different samples are equal between different conditions.
+Null hypothesis = the mean read counts of genes in different sampl the gene-level you need to concatenate exons.

+Transcript-level analysis = abuntances are equal between different conditions.

 Need to estimate the **mean** and **dispersion** from the read counts:
 - precision depends on the number & variation of replicates (i.e. the statistical power).